shmygol/nip/README.md

 - `d` - Decimal optionally preceded by a sign.
 - `[characters]` - Characters specified between the brackets.
 - `[^characters]` - Any characters except for the specified  between the brackets.

+# Known issues

+- https://github.com/shmygol/nip/issues/8: ⚠️ Unfortunately, the library is not usable because of a compiler bug